-A customer signs up with the loyalty program builder within the POS system
+A customer signs up with the loyalty program builder within the POS system.

-You create a point or discount-based program
+You create a point or discount-based program.

-Monitor the customer’s activity and spending
+Monitor the customer’s activity and spending.

 Issue personalized rewards through SMS, email, or an integrated App based on their buying and spending habits.

-The customer redeems the personalized reward through the POS system
+The customer redeems the personalized reward through the POS system for restaurants.